elastic/integrations/packages/apache/docs/README.md

 - Combined Log Format + X-Forwarded-For header

-  - Defined in apache `LogFormat` by:
+  - The combined `LogFormat` with x-forwarded-for header can be used as follows:

     >```%h %l %u %t \"%r\" %>s %b \"%{Referer}i\" \"%{User-Agent}i\" X-Forwarded-For=\"%{X-Forwarded-For}i\"```